 enjoy supporting my clients' curiosity to uncover and explore what

-traumatic experiences, troubled upbringing, grief and loss, and anxiety.
+traumatic experiences, troubled upbringing, grief, and anxiety.

 I am a somatic psychotherapist.
 First and foremost that means I honor